edamonM/Assignment/report/README.md

 2. conda activate agentic
 3. pip install -r requirements.txt
 4. Now you can running by `python run.py` (you must to have a Gemini api key before you run)
-5.  you can following the Parameters to adjust `run.py`
+5. You can following the Parameters to adjust `run.py`

 ## Parameters